LONGMEADOW PUBLIC SCHOOLS • 535 BLISS ROAD • LONGMEADOW, MASSACHUSETTS 01106 • P 413-565-4200 • F 413-565-4215

 THE OFFICE OF PUPIL SERVICES

 Special Education refers to specially designed instructional services beyond the regular classroom program.
-It is for children who have hidden or seen disabilities in any of these areas: health, physical, developmental, sensory, intellectual, neurological, emotional, speech and communication or specific learning issues - children who are not making effective progress in school.
+It is for children who receive a diagnosis in one or more of the following areas: Autism, Communication Impairment, Developmental Delay, Emotional Impairment, Intellectual Impairment, Neurological Impairment, Physical Impairment, Sensory Impairment, or Specific Learning Disability and are not making effective progress in school.
 Services range from homework or seating modifications, to physical, occupational or speech therapy, or to placement in a special program or school.

-If it is determined that the child will be evaluated, then parental written permission will be obtained prior to commencing the evaluation process period.
-The evaluation must be sufficiently comprehensive to identify all the child's special education and related services needs.
+Upon receipt of the signed consent, the district will evaluate in all areas of the student’s suspected disability.
+The evaluation must be sufficiently comprehensive to identify all the child's special education and related service needs.
 Assessments regarding the suspected disability, educational status and progress in the general curriculum, and the results of school and state tests will be part of the evaluation.
 In general, any assessments in any areas necessary to determine eligibility, to reveal how the disability impacts educational progress, and in order to assemble information needed to develop an appropriate Individual Education Program will be included.

 An Individualized Program (IEP) Team will collect and examine all relevant information to establish the presence of a disability, will make a judgment on whether the student is making effective progress in the general education program, whether the lack of progress is a result of the disability, and whether the student requires specially designed instruction in order to make progress and access the general education curriculum.
 The Team may find a student eligible for special education services or may make a finding of no eligibility.